michaeleisel/ZippyJSON/README.md

 <img src="misc/chart.svg" width="75%">

-These benchmarks were done on an iPhone 8.
-The results are very similar on MacOS.
+These benchmarks were done on a Macbook Pro.
+The results are very similar on the iPhone (ZippyJSON is 3x+ faster for all 3 files on both platforms).

 ## Usage